In addition to oral health screening in schools and at community sites, Region of Waterloo Public Health provides access to dental treatment.

 Go to Nutri-eSTEP Eating Habits Survey

-For information about NutriSTEP┬« and Nutri-eSTEP (nutrition screening tools) for toddlers and preschoolers, click here.
+For information about NutriSTEP┬« and Nutri-eSTEP (nutrition questionnaires) for toddlers and preschoolers, click here.

 Fluoride in Drinking Water